2024 Grand Prix Zagreb Open

-The 2024 Grand Prix Zagreb Open was a wrestling event held in Zagreb, Croatia between 10 and 14 January 2024.
+The 2024 Grand Prix Zagreb Open also known as 1st Ranking Series was a wrestling event held in Zagreb, Croatia between 10 and 14 January 2024.
 It was held as the first of the ranking series of United World Wrestling in 2024.
 With an aim to reward wrestlers participating in Ranking Series tournaments, the United World Wrestling will award prize money to the medal winners in all weight classes with a total prize money of 390,000 Swiss Francs.
 The gold medal winners at the four Ranking Series tournaments in 2024 will receive 1500 Swiss Francs with the silver medallists getting 750 Swiss Francs.
 The two bronze medallists will receive 500 Swiss Francs each.